Visakhapatnam

 The city is home to some reputed Central and State educational institutions of the state, including Andhra University (AU), Andhra Medical College (AMC), Indian Institute of Management (IIM), Indian Institute of Petroleum and Energy (IIPE), Damodaram Sanjivayya National Law University (DSNLU), Indian Maritime University (IMU), and the National Institute of Oceanography among others.
 Visakhapatnam serves as the headquarters for the Indian Navy's Eastern Naval Command.
 The city also serves as the zonal headquarters of South Coast Railway Zone (SCoR).
 The city is also home to the oldest shipyard and the only natural harbour on the east coast of India.
 Visakhapatnam Port is the fifth-busiest cargo port in India.
 The city is a major tourist destination and is known for its beaches, ancient Buddhist sites, and the natural environment of the surrounding Eastern Ghats.
-It is nicknamed as the "City of Destiny" and the "Jewel of the East Coast".
 According to the Swachh Survekshan rankings of 2020, it is the ninth cleanest city in India among cities with a population of more than 1 million.
 In 2020, it was a finalist in the Living and Inclusion category of the World Smart City Awards.

 Etymology

-The local belief behind the name of the city-states there was a king in the 4th century, who on his pilgrimage halted at Lawson's Bay and built a temple dedicated to Vaisakha, which was submerged under the sea, but the name of the temple became attached to the settlement.
+The local belief behind the name of the city states that there was a king in the 4th century, who on his pilgrimage halted at Lawson's Bay and built a temple dedicated to Vaisakha, which was submerged under the sea, but the name of the temple became attached to the settlement.
 Other historical names are, Kulotungapatnam, named by the Chola King Kulottunga I; Ishakapatnam, based on a Muslim Saint, Syed Ali Madani (Ishak Madani).
 During the East India Company rule in India, the city was known with the name, Vizagapatnam.
 The suburb Waltair is another such name which was derived from the name the British colonial government used.
 "Vizagapatnam" could also be spelled Visakhapatnam in the West European alphabet.
 The name was popularly shortened to Vizag and this form was in use right from the earliest days of British colonial rule in the district in the late eighteenth century.
 It is still referred to as Vizag by locals too; however, since independence, people have reverted to calling it by its Indian name of Visakhapatnam.